-In addition to products and their components, it is critical to map labor recruitment in high-risk supply chains.
-At each stage of the supply chain, from raw materials to manufacturing and distribution, there is a chance that the companies rely on labor recruiters to find workers.
+E. In addition to components of production, map labor recruitment in high-risk supply chains materials to manufacturing and distribution, there is a chance that the companies rely on labor recruiters to find workers.
 The use of labor recruiters increases the risk of forced labor because the recruiters might charge recruitment fees that cause workers to fall into debt bondage or use fraud to attract migrant workers to jobs in foreign countries where they do not feel free to leave.
 If a supplier has labor recruiters in its supply chain, additional due diligence is needed to ensure worker protections.